June 1969 Radio-Electronics

 which makes coupling to following amplifiers less critical than would a high-impedance

-high VP of 10 volts, which you want in a source-follower output stage, to
+fairly high VP of 10 volts, which you want in a source-follower output

-major difference is that load resistor R9 is in the source circuit, rather than
+The major difference is that load resistor R9 is in the source circuit, rather than

 in the drain.
-This being the case, and since it's desirable to have lower-impedance output,
+This being the case, and since it's desirable to have lower-impedance

-you are working with a few volts, so gain is less important.
+but here you are working with a few volts, so gain is less important.
 When determining

 bias in this circuit, insert the bias box in series with R8 and R9, starting with

 about 4700 ohms for source resistor R8.
 Remember that the gain of a source follower

 A Simple Audio Oscillator